 PETER J. LIEBERMAN

-Prior to joining Schneider Downs, he was a Director in the Mergers and Acquisitions Advisory Group of PNC Capital Markets.
-Before joining PNC, Pete was a business reporter for two Pittsburgh daily newspapers.
+Prior to joining Schneider Downs, Pete was a director in the Mergers and Acquisitions Advisory Group of PNC Capital Markets.
+Before joining PNC, he was a business reporter for two Pittsburgh daily newspapers.

 Education